Topzle Topzle

 Laureate

-"for the services he rendered to the advancement of physics by his discovery of energy quanta"
+"In recognition of the services he rendered to the advancement of Physics by his discovery of energy quanta."

 1919